 They don’t protect your ideas, however.
-If you develop an app based based on an original concept, for example, and someone else has the same idea there’s nothing to stop them from producing their own iteration of it.
+If you develop an app based on an original concept, for example, and someone else has the same idea, there’s nothing to stop them from producing their own iteration of it.

-But, registering a trademark with the USPTO gives you some advantages since it’s a public statement of your ownership claim to a particular mark.
-Once your trademark is registered, no one else can use it and if they do, you could sue them for trademark infringement.
+But registering a trademark with the USPTO gives you some advantages since it’s a public statement of your ownership claim to a particular mark.
+Once your trademark is registered, no one else can use it.
+If they do, you could sue them for trademark infringement.

 Before registering a trademark, it’s a good idea to make sure no one else has laid claim to it.
 You can search for trademarks already in use here.

 You can trademark a phrase, but many rules impact this process.
 You cannot trademark a phrase that is part of everyday speech common in business.
 The phrase must be distinctive, i.e. not generic or merely descriptive, especially in terms of your line of business.
 You cannot trademark a phrase just because you like it—you must show that you intend to use the phrase to sell goods or services.